elp2/advent_of_code/2022/README.md

 # Day 24
 Fun.
 I missed some silly rules like it could stay still.
 I found the boundary conditions much harder until I just removed all the #'s and adjusted the height.

+# Day 25
+Complete!
+I wasted a lot of time converting them into ints, and then back, when actually just adding them was not that hard.